ghannamX/Fixed-Wing-arduino-Autopilot/README.md

 https://github.com/ghannamX/Fixed-Wing-arduino-Autopilot/assets/154473723/dec3edc7-b775-4b67-9c57-942879c4400d

 On this windy day, the weather conditions affected significantly the route of the plane and diverted it to the opposite direction.
 I could have been quicker to respond by applying elevator up before crashing into the field.

+Now that we have identified the issues with manual control, let us explore what Fly-By-Wire technology can bring to the table !